-Group ore sales for the year totalled 3.2 million wet metric tonnes (Mwmt).
-Sales revenue totalled \$285,444,000 including shipping freight services and provisional pricing adjustments, and \$239,823,000 on a Free on Board (FOB) basis (excluding shipping freight services), before \$7,080,000 of realised foreign exchange hedging and commodity forward contract net losses reflecting significantly higher iron ore prices following the unanticipated Brazilian supply disruptions in early 2019.
+Group ore sales for the year increased 56% to 4.9 million wet metric tonnes (Mwmt).
+Sales revenue totalled \$444,029,000 including shipping freight services and provisional pricing adjustments, and \$413,867,000 on a Free on Board (FOB) basis (excluding shipping freight services), before \$1,136,000 of realised foreign exchange hedging and commodity forward contract net gains reflecting movement in iron ore prices.

-Mount Gibson achieved an average realised price for all products sold in the year (before realised foreign exchange hedging and commodity forward contract net losses) of \$76/wmt Free on Board (FOB), net of shipping freight, compared with \$53/wmt FOB in 2017/18.
-This reflected higher average realised prices for Mid-West standard grade products, which comprised the bulk of sales volumes, as well as significantly higher realised prices for the initial Koolan Island sales.
-The average price for standard Mid-West iron ore fines product was US\$37/dmt FOB after grade and provisional pricing adjustments and penalties for impurities, compared with an average of US\$30/dmt FOB in 2017/18.
-The average price received for initial sales of high grade Koolan Island fines was US\$106/dmt FOB.
-Remnant low grade material from Extension Hill was sold on a fixed price basis realising an average of US\$29/dmt FOB for fines and US\$36/dmt FOB for lump.
+Mount Gibson achieved an average realised price for all products sold in the year (including realised foreign exchange hedging and commodity forward contract net gains) of \$84/wmt Free on Board (FOB), net of shipping freight, compared with \$73/wmt FOB in 2018/19.
+This reflected the significantly greater percentage of sales of high grade fines ore from Koolan Island.
+Sales from Koolan Island realised an average price of US\$87/dmt FOB for the year.
+All sales from the Mid-West comprised stockpiled low grade material from Extension Hill, which was sold on a fixed price basis and realised an average of US\$27/dmt FOB for fines and US\$36/dmt FOB for lump.

-The total cost of sales for the year was \$204,286,000 including royalties and shipping freight costs.
-On a FOB basis, excluding shipping freight, the total cost of sales was \$158,665,000 which equated to \$50/wmt sold, compared with \$44/wmt sold in the prior financial year.
-This increase reflected higher royalty costs of approximately \$2/wmt arising from higher realised prices, as well as the impacts of the wind-down of sales in the Mid-West operation and initial higher cost sales from the Koolan Island operation.
+The total cost of sales for the year was \$328,637,000 including royalties and shipping freight costs.
+On an FOB basis, excluding shipping freight, the total cost of sales was \$298,475,000 which equated to \$60/wmt sold, compared with \$50/wmt sold in the prior financial year.
+This increase primarily reflected higher costs at Koolan Island due to elevated waste stripping requirements during the first two years of mining, as well as additional costs associated with disruption from wet weather and the impact of COVID-19 restrictions.